Generalising thermodynamic efficiency of interactions: inferential, information-geometric and computational perspectives: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we have considered two different observer-centric interpretations of thermodynamic efficiency by taking the inferential and the information-geometric views, and contrasted them with the previously proposed system-centric, computational view of thermodynamic efficiency.
-In doing so, we derived two different forms of thermodynamic efficiency while generalizing it to systems with multiple control parameters.
+In doing so, we derived two different forms of thermodynamic efficiency while generalising the framework to systems with multiple control parameters, governed by protocols in arbitrary directions.

 We first derived the \textit{inferential form}, which is expressed as a normalised, weighted sum of variance and covariances of the macroscopic observables.
-This formulation captures how changing a specific control parameter $\lambda_j$ influences the joint fluctuations of the observables $\{X_i\}$, emphasising their inter-dependencies.
+This formulation captures how changing a specific control parameter $\lambda_j$ influences the joint fluctuations of all the observables $\{X_i\}$, emphasising their inter-dependencies.
 In this view, thermodynamic efficiency reflects the system's ability to reveal hidden parameters through observable behaviour, thereby connecting the efficiency of self-organization to that of statistical inference.
 Furthermore, the inferential form provides a more robust and practical method to compute efficiency from simulations.

-We also derived the second formulation, namely the \textit{information-geometric form}, which expresses thermodynamic efficiency in terms of Fisher information.
-In this view, efficiency is seen as a measure of stiffness along specific directions in the control parameter space, relating directly to parameter space compression.
-A stiffer direction has a stronger effect on the system's response, corresponding to higher efficiency.
-In other words, along a stiff direction, path deviations in response to perturbations on the statistical manifold tend to be larger, resulting in a higher thermodynamic efficiency.
+We also derived the second formulation, namely the \textit{information-geometric form}, and extended thermodynamic efficiency to protocols in arbitrary directions by introducing \textit{directional efficiency}.
+In this view, directional efficiency is interpreted through the lens of navigation on the statistical manifold following a control protocol trajectory.
+Given a protocol, directional efficiency evaluates how closely the path direction aligns with the natural gradient of entropy descent, relative to the weighted sum of path energies across all coordinate axes of the manifold.
+A protocol with high efficiency balances the rate of entropy reduction with the associated total energy.
+This perspective also connects to parameter space compression, where moving in a stiffer direction leads to a stronger effect on the system's response, corresponding to higher efficiency.